dart-lang/site-www/src/codelabs/dart-cheatsheet/index.md

 myObject?.someProperty?.someMethod()
 {% endprettify %}

-The above code returns null (and never calls `someMethod`) if either `myObject` or `myObject.someProperty` is null.
+The preceding code returns null (and never calls `someMethod`) if either `myObject` or `myObject.someProperty` is null.

 ### Code example

-Try using conditional property access to finish the code snippet below:
+Try using conditional property access to finish the code snippet below.

 <iframe src="{{site.dartpadx}}?id=58f14a3d943be6231ae611036fcfc80d"></iframe>

 ## Collection literals

 Dart has built-in support for lists, maps, and sets.
 You can create them using literals:

 {% prettify dart %}
 final aListOfStrings = ['one', 'two', 'three'];